CZ-NIC/apkg/docs/errors.md

 {{ 'apkg/ex.py' | file_link }}.

-Each exception contains message explaining what went wrong as well as `exit_code` to return in case it's raised during CLI run.
+Each exception contains message explaining what went wrong as well as `returncode` to return in case it's raised during CLI run.

 A list of all `apkg` errors/exceptions with their default error message sorted by exit code: